 ga('require', 'GTM-XXXXXXX');which contains your Optimize container ID.
 All you need to do is modify your current Google Analytics script to include this, not add the entire script again.

 If you have manually installed your Google Analytics tracking script, then all you need to do is simply add it, like in the example they provide.
-However, if you are currently using a WordPress plugin to add Google Analytics to your site, you might need to change a few things.
+However, if you are currently using a Google Analytics WordPress plugin, you might need to change a few things.

 You should first check to see if your Google Analytics WordPress plugin already supports Google Optimize or adding custom code.
 Here are a couple WordPress plugins which already support Google Optimize or allow you to add the code in their plugin settings: